 Pecan Chicken is super easy, done in 25 minutes, and really good.
 Crusty on the outside, juicy on the inside.

-Did you know that November is National Pecan Month?
-Well, there’s more you can do with pecans besides Pecan Pie.
-This Pecan Chicken is so easy and it’s absolutely delicious.
+Did you know that September is National Chicken Month?
+Well, you can do more with chicken besides making Fried Chicken.
+This Pecan Chicken is absolutely delicious.
 Simple too.
-Chop, coat the chicken with maple syrup (what??), dip in pecan/breading mixture, sauté.
+Chop the pecans, coat the chicken with maple syrup (what??), dip in pecan/breading mixture, sauté.

 Don and I are always looking for tasty ways to make old favorites, like chicken.
-This recipe originally came from AllRecipes.com, which is a terrific place to find delicious recipes.
+This recipe was inspired by one found on AllRecipes.com.
 You can use chicken breasts or chicken tenders (which are smaller and cook faster) for this Pecan Chicken.

 What You Need